sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

 ms.custom: template-quickstart
 ---

-# Create your ASP.NET Web Application to process the exported data

 ## Create a new ASP.NET project

 1. Open Visual Studio and select **File > New > Project**.